lsund/piggy/README.md

 ```
 # Syntax: p r <tag>
 p r zsh
-# The following will open up fzf with the available options
+# The following will open up fzf with the available tags
 p r
 ```